Call of Duty 3: Plot

-American Campaign
+American campaign

 In the American campaign, the player controls Private Nichols, a replacement for the 29th Infantry Division.
-The squad participates in the final offensive in the capture of Saint-Lô.
-Afterwards, they join the 90th Infantry Division as reinforcements to help secure Saint-Germain-sur-Sèves.
+The squad participates in the final offensive in the capture of Saint-Lô, where they meet Pfc.
+Salvadore Guzzo, a radio operator who becomes a part of the squad..
+Afterwards, the squad got transferred to the 90th Infantry Division as reinforcements to help secure Saint-Germain-sur-Sèves.

-The squad assaults Mayenne to capture its bridge.
-Sergeant Frank McCullin disarms German bombs rigged to the bridge, but is mortally wounded.
+The squad assaults Mayenne to capture its bridge before the Germans could destroy it.
+Private Huxley is wounded in the fighting, forcing Sergeant Frank McCullin to disarm the German bombs rigged to the bridge in his place, but is mortally wounded.
 Corporal Mike Dixon is promoted to Sergeant and assumes command.
 Shortly after, the squad is sent to clear out Forêt d'Écouves and to locate a company of combat engineers; a surviving engineer reveals that their supply depot was overrun.
-The squad recaptures the depot and destroys a German Feldgendarmerie roadblock.
+The squad recaptures the depot and destroys a German roadblock.
 They then aid in the liberation of a crossroads at Le Bourg-Saint-Léonard, trapping the remaining German forces by closing the Falaise Pocket, before being ordered to defend Chambois against those retreating.

 At Chambois, the American units hold off against the Germans.
 Guzzo attempts to call for air support, but is wounded.
 Nichols and Dixon rescue him as air support arrives, but Dixon is shot and killed.
-Guzzo takes command and the squad retakes and defends the town as American reinforcements force the Germans to surrender.
-Two days later, Guzzo is promoted to Sergeant and Nichols and Huxley are promoted to Corporal, before travelling to liberate Paris.
+Guzzo takes command and the squad fights through the rest of the town and hold off against the final attack as American reinforcements force the Germans to surrender.
+Two days later, Guzzo is promoted to Sergeant as the new squad later with Nichols and Huxley also promoted to Corporal.
+Four days later, Allied forces liberate Paris.

-British Campaign
+British/French Resistance campaign

-In the British campaign, the player controls Sergeant James Doyle, a member of an SAS regiment, who are sent to France to assist the Maquis Resistance.
-Parachuting in near Toucy after their Handley Page Halifax is shot down, Doyle is rescued by Pierre LaRoche, the Maquis leader, and regroups with Corporal Duncan Keith, Major Gerald Ingram, and resistance member Isabelle DuFontaine.
-The group assault a manor house to free a captured Maquis member, Marcel.
+In the British/French campaign, the player controls Sergeant James Doyle, a returning character from Call of Duty: United Offensive and a member of the British SAS, who are to be sent to France to assist the local Maquis Resistance.
+He is reunited with Major Tiberius Ingram (also returning from Call of Duty: United Offensive) and joined by Corporal Duncan Keith.

+Parachuting in near Toucy after their Handley Page Halifax is shot down, Doyle is rescued by Pierre LaRoche, the Maquis leader, and later recover one of their jeeps to regroup with resistance member Isabelle DuFontaine.
+The group assaults a manor house to free a captured Maquis member, Marcel as well as destroying the FlaK 88s before escaping on the jeeps.

-The SAS and Maquis launch a raid on a German-held fuel plant and succeed in destroying its fuel and facilities.
-Doyle, Keith, and Marcel escape, but Ingram's vehicle crashes and he is seemingly killed.
+The SAS and Maquis launch a raid on a German-held fuel plant at Autun and succeed in destroying its fuel and facilities.
+Doyle, Keith, Isabelle and Marcel escape in a German vehicle, but Ingram's vehicle is blown away and he is presumed killed.
 The group later receives information that Ingram is alive and being held captive in a nearby village.
-Doyle and Keith rescue Ingram and several captured Maquis, before fending off a German counterattack, during which Isabelle is killed.
+The SAS and the Maquis fighters rescue Ingram and several captured Maquis, before fending off a German counterattack, during which Isabelle is killed attempting to destroy a German armored car.